btgrant-76/MW-BDE-r2-guide/README.md

 [Follow these instructions](https://github.com/lesshonor/bde-rev2-zmk-config/blob/main/README.md).

-+Note that [specific hardware](https://zmk.dev/docs/hardware), like a [nice!nano](https://nicekeyboards.com/nice-nano/), is required to use ZMK firmware.
+Note that [specific hardware](https://zmk.dev/docs/hardware), like a [nice!nano](https://nicekeyboards.com/nice-nano/), is required to use ZMK firmware.
 ZMK is not compatible with any 8-bit AVR microcontrollers (Pro Micro, Elite-C, atmega328p, etc).

 ---